Ahmed-Hany-Aou/ict-backend/docs/CHAPTER_IMPORT_TEMPLATE.md

 1. Navigate to the Filament Admin Panel
 2. Click on "Import Chapter" in the Content Management section
 3. Paste your Chapter & Slides JSON into the first textarea
-4. Paste your Quiz JSON into the second textarea
+4. **(Optional)** Paste your Quiz JSON into the second textarea - or leave it empty to import without a quiz
 5. Click "Import Chapter"
 6. If successful, you'll be redirected to the chapters list
 7. If there's an error, a notification will show what went wrong

+### Import Options

+**Option 1: Chapter with Slides and Quiz**
+- Fill in both textareas
+- Creates complete chapter with quiz in one operation

+**Option 2: Chapter with Slides Only (No Quiz)**
+- Fill in only the Chapter & Slides JSON
+- Leave the Quiz JSON textarea empty
+- You can add a quiz later using:
+  - **"Import Quiz"** page (recommended - use JSON)
+  - Filament CRUD interface (manual entry)

 ## Tips